Following a training SYSTEM is the most effective, efficient and safe strategy to achieve fitness results.

 Active mobility training has the ability to relieve aches and pains, restore function to poorly performing joints, clean up movement patterns while aiding in building strength at angles and positions you never thought possible.

-Mobility training IS strength training.
+Active mobility training IS strength training.

 I used to be the static stretching, “activation” loving, ankle rocking, leg swinging, neck rolling, T-Spine wrapping “mobility” guy.